Eastchester (CDP), New York

 Eastchester is a census-designated place (CDP) in Westchester County, New York, United States.
 The population was 19,554 at the 2010 census.
 The Eastchester CDP consists of the Town of Eastchester excluding the villages of Bronxville and Tuckahoe.
+Eastchester (CDP) contains one of the highest percentage of individuals that claim Italian ancestry in New York State and in the US at over 40.6% in 2020.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.5 sqmi, of which 3.3 sqmi is land and 0.1 sqmi, or 2.90%, is water.